intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 To run on an Intel GPU device through the Level Zero backend:
 > `$ SYCL_DEVICE_FILTER=level_zero:gpu ./a.out`

+To run on an ESIMD_EMULATOR backend:
+> `$ SYCL_DEVICE_FILTER=ext_intel_esimd_emulator:gpu ./a.out`

-The resulting executable (`a.out`) can only be run on Intel GPU hardware, such as Intel(R) UHD Graphics 600 or later.
+The resulting executable (`a.out`) can be run on either Intel GPU hardware, such as Intel(R) UHD Graphics 600 or later, or ESIMD_EMULATOR backend.
 The DPC++ runtime automatically recognizes ESIMD kernels and dispatches their execution, so no additional setup is needed.
-Both Linux and Windows platforms are supported, including OpenCL and Level Zero backends.
+For OpenCL and Level Zero backends, both Linux and Windows platforms are supported.
+ESIMD_EMULATOR backend supports only Linux.

-Regular SYCL and ESIMD kernels can co-exist in the same translation unit and in the same application, however interoperability (e.g. invocation of ESIMD functions from a standard SYCL code) between them is not yet supported.
+For OpenCL and Level Zero backends, regular SYCL and ESIMD kernels can co-exist in the same translation unit and in the same application, however interoperability (e.g. invocation of ESIMD functions from a standard SYCL code) between them is not yet supported.
+ESIMD_EMULATOR supports only ESIMD kernels.

 #### Restrictions